 Build your skills up by mushing in the alpine

 Today you’ll develop your mushing skills even more during a full 30-km day, passing frozen lakes, valleys and peaks and stopping partway to enjoy a lunch by a campfire.

 Back at the ranch, you’ll get to put your new dog care skills to use and to get to know each other even more.
 After a warm coffee or tea, we’ll gather the expedition gear together and prepare for our upcoming journey in the wild.
-Once we are prepped, you get to choose your favorite dog to bring into the cabin for the evening.
-After another delicious dinner, we’ll drive you back to your hotel.
+Once we are prepped, you get to choose your favorite dog to bring in for the evening.
+After another delicious dinner, you can retreat to quite log cabin.

 Visit the northern Tundra